spesmilo/electrum-docs/hardfork.rst

-While it would be technically possible to use the same directory and wallet files for both BTC and BTU, doing so will force your client to discard and redownload transaction histories and headers everytime you switch between BTC and BTU.
+While it would be technically possible to use the same directory and wallet files for both BTC and BTU, doing so will force your client to discard and re-download transaction histories and headers everytime you switch between BTC and BTU.
 In order to prevent that, duplicate your entire Electrum directory; one will be used for BTC, one for BTU.

 With the command line, you can use the -D option to select the directory used by Electrum: